tran-ethan/space-invaders/README.md

 ```

 ### Using IDE
-You can run the program by directly executing the `main` method in the `MainApp` class directly from within your IDE.
+You can run the program by directly executing the `main` method in the `SpaceInvadersApp` class directly from within your IDE.
 Ensure your IDE is configured to use the JDK 18 and has the necessary dependencies in `build.gradle` installed.

 ## Assets
 Game assets including graphics and sound effects were found on [OpenGameArt](https://opengameart.org/)